University of Exeter │Royal Botanic Garden Edinburgh

 Niche evolution of South American trees and its application to conservation

-RBGE is leading a NERC Standard Grant in partnership with ecologists at the University of Leeds that takes advantage of tree inventories (many by RBGE scientists), covering more than 1000 sites in three major biomes in South America: rain forests, SDTF and savannas.
+At RBGE I led a NERC Standard Grant in partnership with ecologists at the University of Leeds that takes advantage of tree inventories (many by RBGE scientists), covering more than 1000 sites in three major biomes in South America: rain forests, dry forests and savannas.
 We are investigating how many times lineages of trees have switched between the different biomes, which will deliver important knowledge for future studies of evolutionary diversification and especially conservation.
 If lineages have rarely switched between biomes, then each biome will contain a distinct subset of evolutionary diversity, and destruction of a single biome could wipe out an entire part of evolutionary history.
-Such scenarios of the destruction of an entire biome are not unlikely for the highly threatened savannas and SDTF.
+Such scenarios of the destruction of an entire biome are not unlikely for the highly threatened savannas and dry forests.

 Please click on "people" on the main menu bar at the top of the screen for full details of my research group, past and present.